ellinorsvalberg/di-app/README.md

 # News Articles App

-This app retrieves the latest content from Dagens Industri's, Expressen's and Dagens Nyheter's RSS-feed and displays a list of the ten most recently published articles, sorted by publish date in a collapsible view.
+This app retrieves the latest content from Dagens Industri's, Expressen's and Dagens Nyheter's RSS-feeds and displays a list of the ten most recently published articles, sorted by publish date in a collapsible view.

 # Running Dagens Industri App